 All criminal defendants have rights.
 Courts have held that governmental misconduct violates the constitutional due process rights of a defendant.
 That means police have to follow certain rules during an arrest.
 Prosecutors must be open and honest about the evidence they have.
 They must be able to show that any evidence against you was collected legally.
 Maybe the cops didn’t have probable cause, or maybe it was an illegal traffic stop or illegal search and seizure.

-If the arrest was clean and the prosecutors have a good case, an aggressive attorney with experience in fighting Florida drug possession charges will fight for the best possible outcome in your situation.
+If the arrest was clean and the prosecutors have a good case, an aggressive attorney with experience in fighting Florida drug possession charges will fight for the most favorable outcome in your situation.

 An Experienced Criminal Defense Lawyer can Help

-You want the best criminal defense attorney you can get.
 You want to talk with a lawyer who knows the courthouse and knows how to make it work for you.
-Consider the Orlando drug lawyers at the Rivas Law Firm, expert lawyers with exceptional skills and a passion for justice.
+Consider the Orlando drug lawyers at the Rivas Law Firm, agressive and experienced lawyers with exceptional skills and a passion for justice.
 Talk to us.
-Call 407-349-4211.
+Call 407-644-2466.
 Get help with your legal troubles so you can get on with your life.